2018–19 PLK season

-The 2018–19 Polish Basketball League (PLK) season, the Energa Basket Liga for sponsorship reasons, was the 85th season of the Polish Basketball League, the highest professional basketball league in the Poland.
+The 2018–19 Polish Basketball League (PLK) season, the Energa Basket Liga for sponsorship reasons, was the 85th season of the Polish Basketball League, the highest professional basketball league in Poland.
 Anwil Włocławek defended its title and repeated as Polish champions.

 Teams

 Czarni Słupsk withdrew during the 2017–18 PLK season because of financial problems.

 On 17 May 2018, Spójnia Stargard promoted to the PLK as the winners of the I Liga, after defeating Sokół Łańcut 3–0 in the playoff finals.

 Also, during the pre-season, PGE Turów Zgorzelec withdrew from the tournament.